How school zoning works

 Find your school zone

-Find out if the schools in your area are zoned using the:
+Find out if the schools in your area are zoned using:

 Families residing in the greater metropolitan area may be located in an 'unzoned' area.
 Students who live in 'unzoned' areas will be allocated to their closest school.
-Where the student lives more than 5 kilometres from the nearest school and lives in an ‘unzoned’ area, the allocated school is the school serviced by a DECD-provided school bus service.
+Where the student lives more than 5 kilometres from the nearest school and lives in an ‘unzoned’ area, the allocated school is the school serviced by a Department for Education-provided school bus service.

 Applying for out-of-zone schools